phively/uchicago-thesis/README.md

 University of Chicago Master's Thesis.

+**Crowdsourced Statistics Advice: Topic Modeling stats.stackexchange.com**

+*Topic models* are hierarchical Bayesian models used to discover latent semantic structure within collections of documents, allowing them to be reduced from millions of words to a few dozen interpretable topics.
+This paper presents three closely related methods: latent Dirichlet allocation, correlated topic models, and structural topic models.
+I discuss the estimation challenges associated with topic modeling and compare the three methods by analyzing a collection of 182,308 posts contributed by the general public to the statistics and machine learning community website stats.stackexchange.com.

 Data taken from the Dec 15, 2016 [Stack Exchange Data Dump](https://archive.org/details/stackexchange) and licensed under [Creative Commons Share Alike 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

   * [LDA topic results, K = 40](https://github.com/phively/uchicago-thesis/blob/master/results/lda_final_40_top_terms.md)